BoxLang 🚀 A New JVM Dynamic Language Learn More...

 Perhaps you always want your data nested under a data

-Maybe you want to separate the results
+key for consistency.
+Maybe you want to separate the

 as an array of ids from the